Neuroscience (NSC) – Professional Master's

 Transfer Credits

-A total of 9 didactic credits may be transferred into the Employee Master’s Program.
-For more details, see the Credit Transfer Policy on the MCGSBS Policies and Procedures intranet site.
+A total of 9 didactic credits may be transferred into the Professional Master’s Program.
+For more details, see the Credit Conversion, Transfer, Waiver and Substitution Policy on the MCGSBS intranet site.

 Course Requirements